Yoga for Everybody

 Classes Details Main Image

-Adaptive, welcoming yoga classes in Basingstoke to help you move, breathe and feel more at home in yourself.
+Welcoming, supportive yoga classes to help you move, breathe and feel more at home in your body.

-These classes are designed to be inclusive, accessible and down to earth, whether you are completely new to yoga, returning after a break, or looking for a practice that feels supportive rather than pressured.
-You do not need to be flexible, fit, experienced or able to “keep up”.
-You are invited to arrive as you are and work with the body you have on the day.
+Whether you're completely new to yoga, returning after a break, or looking for a practice that feels supportive rather than pressured, these classes are designed to meet you where you are.
+You don't need to be flexible, fit, experienced or able to "keep up".
+You're invited to arrive as you are and work with the body you have on the day.

 Sunday – Reawaken & Prepare